-The Engine Guardian System monitors the critical sensors on the engine for any early indications of problems.
-The system will respond to a problem by emitting a continuous beep and/or reducing engine power in order to provide engine protection.
+The Engine Guardian system monitors the critical sensors on the engine for any early indications of problems.
+Engine Guardian is functional whenever your engine is operating, so you never have to be concerned about whether or not you are protected.
+The system will respond to a problem by sounding the warning horn for six seconds and/or reducing engine power in order to provide engine protection.